 Click play to see Doyle Bloss discuss the history, purpose and importance of the award

-While Bloss was known by cleaners worldwide for his industry efforts, he was also known and respected for his charitable contributions to his and other communities.
+While Bloss was known by professionals worldwide for his industry efforts, he was also known and respected for his charitable contributions to his and other communities.
 Bloss served on the board of directors or as an advisor to Colorado Christian Service Camp, Revival Fires Ministries and Front Range Evangelistic Organization as well as served as an elder in his churches and was founding elder at the Christian Church of Estes Park in Estes Park, Colorado.*

 The 2016 Ralph Bloss Humanitarian Award winners were Bill Yeadon, the training facilitator with Jon-Don, and Rob Hanks, former president of the Bridgewater Corporation (parent company of Bridgepoint and Interlink Supply).
 The well-known industry professionals shared the award.
 Other winners are: